Skip to main content

 cpus-limit: 4.0

-• when configured in a tenant resource profile the limit applies to applications run by the tenant that has this profile assigned to it
+The cpus-limit defines the number of CPUs available on each host for the applications.
+When configured in a tenant resource profile the limit applies to applications run by the tenant that has this profile assigned to it.

 note

-The cpus-limit is not enforced, which means the CPUs can be oversubscribed.
+When scheduling applications, cpus-limit is considered, but not enforced.
+This means that the CPU resource can be oversubscribed.

-A desired amount of CPUs resource may be requested in an application specification:
+A desired number of CPUs may be requested in an application specification:

 services: